Half-Melon/Codex-Quota-Viewer/README.md

 - fixes incomplete English session-manager localization so official sync summaries, issue lists, timeline role labels, audit actions, and known validation errors switch cleanly with the UI language
+- For a lightweight experience without session management, download v0.1.0—a standalone version dedicated solely to monitoring your Codex quota.

 ![What's New in 0.3.0](docs/images/0.3.0-new-update.png)